Last Updated on: May 19th, 2020

 Donna Merrill, online marketer, blogger, and coach, says:

 I like using the FaceTime app.
 It’s the voice message that makes it so much easier because when people message me for business, and I’m able to just talk instead of type.
 So… this is an awesome app!
-It works on iphone, I’m just not sure it works on smartphones.
+It works on my iPhone, I’m just not sure it works on smartphones.

 Recently I came across the article 27 Time-Sucking Blog Tasks You Can Outsource.
 Although it does not speak directly about phone apps, it does give you a wide range of tools you can use(or even outsource) to help you with your blogging and business needs.